Please see all donor-related questions and answers below.

-For over thirty years, Ronald McDonald House BC (RMH BC) has been providing accommodation for seriously ill children and their families when they must travel to Vancouver for their child’s major treatment.
+Ronald McDonald House BC (RMH BC) provides accommodation for seriously ill children and their families when they must travel to Vancouver for their child’s major treatment.
 The new RMH BC has over 73 bedrooms and is a vital resource for families around the province and children who need a place to stay while receiving treatment at BC Children’s Hospital.

 Canuck Place Children’s Hospice Services

-Canuck Place Children’s Hospice is British Columbia’s recognized pediatric palliative care provider and operates 24-hour/365 days a year medical care for children 0-19 with life-threatening illnesses and the families who love them.
-Families stay at Canuck Place in one of the four family rooms.
-Infants, children and youth are cared for in one of the 9 patient beds on the clinical floor.
-Canuck Place employs the equivalent of 32 full time pediatric palliative specialist nurses and BC’s 5 pediatric palliative physicians who care for over 160 complex diseases and conditions.
-There are over 600 children and families on the Canuck Place program representing all areas of the province.
+Canuck Place provides inpatient and outpatient pediatric palliative care for children (0-19) with life-threatening illnesses and the families who love them.
+Families stay at Canuck Place while their children/siblings are cared for on the clinical floor.
+Canuck Place employs pediatric palliative specialist nurses and pediatric palliative physicians who care for over 160 complex diseases and conditions.

 How is the care at Canuck Place different from Matthew’s House?

-Matthew’s House plays an important role in the Fraser Valley community.
-Canuck Place and the Matt’s House are neighbours on the Dave Lede Campus of Care.
-Matthew’s House is operated by Communitas Supportive Care Society and is a respite care home for children living with complex healthcare needs.
-Parents can also stay in a guest suite while their child is in care.
+Canuck Place and the Matthew’s House are neighbours on the Dave Lede Campus of Care.
+Matthew’s House is operated by Communitas Supportive Care Society and is a respite care home for youth transitioning into adult care.

-The life-threatening illness criteria at Canuck Place would include patients who are:
+Canuck Place provides pediatric palliative care at a higher acuity.
+The life-threatening illness criteria at Canuck Place includes patients who are:

 - Acutely ill.